minshi123/gitlab/doc/development/packages.md

 Required actions are all the additional requests that GitLab will need to handle so the corresponding package manager CLI can work properly.
 Usually it can be a search feature or an endpoint providing meta information about a package.
 Here are some examples of such required actions:

 - In NuGet, to support Visual Studio, the search request has been implemented during the first iteration of the MVC.
-- In NPM, there is a metadata endpoint that the MVC had to be implemented.
+- In NPM, there is a metadata endpoint used by `npm` to get the tarball url.

 For the first iteration of the MVC, it's recommended to stay at the project level of the [remote hierarchy](#remote-hierarchy).
+Other levels can be tackled with [future Merge Requests](#future-work)

 There are basically 2 phases for the MVC: